Rajesh-1808/DEVOPS/README.md

 Responsibilities of SRE:
 -----------------------
-	1.Ensuring system reliability (Maintain uptime, performance and availability).
+1. Ensuring system reliability (Maintain uptime, performance and availability).
-	2.Define and Monitor SLA,SLO,SLI.
+2. Define and Monitor SLA,SLO,SLI.
-	3.Automation of operations.
+3. Automation of operations.
-	4.Improves system scalability and performance.
+4. Improves system scalability and performance.
-	5.Security and Complaince.
+5. Security and Complaince.

    Principle			|			Description